-Wiley Rein has an unparalleled ability to assist U.S. and foreign companies before the Committee on Foreign Investment in the United States (CFIUS) and the Defense Security Service (DSS), and with Network Security Agreements (NSAs).
-With more than two decades of CFIUS, NSA and DSS experience, our team of legal and policy experts, including former U.S. Government officials responsible for CFIUS reviews and the drafting and implementation of CFIUS regulations, have managed numerous complex CFIUS, NSA and DSS cases.
-This comprehensive experience positions us to provide guidance on all aspects of the CFIUS, NSA and DSS processes.
+Wiley Rein has an unparalleled ability to assist U.S. and foreign companies before the Committee on Foreign Investment in the United States (CFIUS) and the Defense Security Service (DSS) and with network security agreements (NSA).
+With more than two decades of CFIUS, NSA, and DSS experience, our Team of legal and policy experts, including former U.S. government officials responsible for CFIUS reviews and the drafting and implementation of CFIUS regulations, have managed numerous complex CFIUS, NSA, and DSS cases.
+This comprehensive experience positions us to provide guidance on all aspects of the CFIUS, NSA, and DSS processes.

-Our attorneys and consultants have served in nearly every CFIUS department, including Treasury, the Department of Homeland Security (DHS), the Department of Justice (DOJ), Defense, State and Commerce, as well as on the National Security Council.
-The firm has long-standing relationships with Members of Congress and executive branch officials, and we have worked directly with Congressional committee staff and Members of Congress to review and explain potentially sensitive transactions.
+Our attorneys and consultants have served in nearly every CFIUS department, including the U.S. Departments of Treasury, Homeland Security (DHS), Justice (DOJ), Defense (DOD), State, and Commerce, as well as on the National Security Council.
+The firm has long standing relationships with members of Congress and Executive branch officials, and we have worked directly with congressional committee staff and members of Congress to review and explain potentially sensitive transactions.

 Wiley Rein has a preeminent practice assisting parties to foreign acquisitions of communications facilities subject to Federal Communications Commission (FCC) approval, which often require NSAs.
-As members of “Team Telecom,” Justice, the FBI and DHS participate in the FCC licensing process to ensure that foreign investments do not impair U.S. law enforcement, national security or infrastructure protection priorities.
+As members of “Team Telecom,” DOJ, the Federal Bureau of Investigation (FBI), and DHS participate in the FCC licensing process to ensure that foreign investments do not impair U.S. law enforcement, national security, or infrastructure protection priorities.
 DHS’s focus on infrastructure protection has increased the scope of NSAs.

-Wiley Rein has significant experience assisting parties to acquisitions subject to approval by DSS, an agency within the Department of Defense.
+Wiley Rein has significant experience assisting parties to acquisitions subject to approval by DSS, an agency within the DOD.
 Any sale or substantial divestiture by a company holding facility security clearances (FCLs) involves DSS, but acquisitions by non-U.S. buyers are subject to additional scrutiny and stricter compliance requirements.
 Companies subject to Foreign Ownership, Control or Influence (FOCI) cannot receive or continue to hold FCLs unless FOCI has been effectively mitigated through an agreement or other mechanism approved by DSS.
-We have represented a wide range of companies subject to DSS jurisdiction, from the due diligence phase, through drafting transactional documents and negotiating with DSS to agree on FOCI mitigation measures that both protect U.S. national security and permit the newly foreign-owned business to remain competitive.
-We consistently work with key U.S. Government decision-makers and help craft successful FOCI mitigation programs that may include Board Resolutions, Special Security Agreements or more complex Proxy Agreements or Voting Trusts, as well as the secondary administrative and related agreements necessary for the successful implementation of a security protection plan.
+We have represented a wide range of companies subject to DSS jurisdiction, from the due diligence phase through drafting transactional documents and negotiating with DSS to agree on FOCI mitigation measures that both protect U.S. national security and permit the newly foreign-owned business to remain competitive.
+We consistently work with key U.S. government decision-makers and help craft successful FOCI mitigation programs that may include board resolutions, special security agreements, or more complex proxy agreements or voting trusts, as well as the secondary administrative and related agreements necessary for the successful implementation of a security protection plan.
 We ensure the best possible coordination between the review process at DSS and the parallel, but independent, review by CFIUS so that neither process impedes the other.

 Consultant Nova J. Daly joined Wiley Rein after serving as the Deputy Assistant Secretary for Investment Security and Policy at Treasury from 2006 to 2009.
-In that capacity, he ran the CFIUS process, oversaw the reviews of over 350 cases, negotiated the new CFIUS law and was responsible for the development, coordination and implementation of the new CFIUS regulations.
+In that capacity, he ran the CFIUS process, oversaw the reviews of more than 350 cases, negotiated the new CFIUS law, and was responsible for the development, coordination, and implementation of the new CFIUS regulations.
 He also worked closely with DSS officials in numerous CFIUS cases and other national security matters.

 Founding partner Richard E. Wiley, former FCC Chairman, heads the firm’s preeminent Communications Practice and was named one of “Washington’s Top Lawyers” by Washingtonian magazine (2009).
-Partner Jim Slattery, a former six-term U.S. Congressman, heads up our Public Policy Group.
+Partner Jim Slattery, a former six-term U.S. congressman, heads our Public Policy Group.
 Partner David A. Gross served as Ambassador and the U.S. Coordinator for International Communications and Information Policy at State from 2001 to 2009.
-Partner Rand L. Allen, recognized by Chambers USA as one of “America’s Leading Lawyers for Business” represents clients, including the largest aerospace and defense contractors, in every aspect of government contracting.
-Partner Kay Tatum, Chair of the Corporate Practice, assists clients in all phases of a transaction, and has experience representing government contractor, technology, and financial services clients in mergers, acquisitions, joint ventures and complex commercial contracts.
-Partner Daniel B. Pickard provides comprehensive guidance on multiple trade and investment issues including compliance with the National Industrial Security Program (NISP) and on FOCI issues.
+Partner Rand L. Allen, recognized by Chambers USA as one of “America’s Leading Lawyers for Business,” represents clients, including the largest aerospace and defense contractors, in every aspect of government contracting.
+Partner Kay Tatum, chair of the Corporate Practice, assists clients in all phases of a transaction and has experience representing government contractor, technology, and financial services clients in mergers, acquisitions, joint ventures, and complex commercial contracts.
+Partner Daniel B. Pickard provides comprehensive guidance on multiple trade and investment issues, including compliance with the National Industrial Security Program (NISP) and on FOCI issues.
 Partner Amy E. Worlton, an expert on economic sanctions and privacy, advises on security and law enforcement issues.
-Partner Megan L. Brown, former counsel to the Attorney General, advises on litigation, appellate and Team Telecom matters.
+Partner Megan L. Brown, former counsel to the Attorney General, advises on litigation, appellate, and Team Telecom matters.

 Wiley Rein’s CFIUS and NSA experience includes, among others:

-- Assisting a major New York private equity fund in their acquisition of one of America’s largest defense and energy contractors to the U.S. Government.
+- Assisting a major New York private equity fund in its acquisition of one of America’s largest defense and energy contractors to the U.S. government.

-- Advising in multiple sales of U.S. defense contractors to foreign buyers, and securing CFIUS approval and security clearances from the Defense Security Service with respect to Top Secret programs.
+- Advising in multiple sales of U.S. defense contractors to foreign buyers and securing CFIUS approval and security clearances from the DSS with respect to Top Secret programs.

-- Representing a multinational non-U.S. company before the Defense Security Service, set up its new U.S. subsidiary to perform classified contracts, and assisted in gaining all required compliances.
+- Representing a multinational non-U.S. company before the DSS, set up its new U.S. subsidiary to perform classified contracts, and assisted in gaining all required compliances.

-- Advising a major U.S. consultancy firm on the Defense Security Service process and foreign ownership, control or influence considerations in the NISPOM process.
+- Advising a major U.S. consultancy firm on the DSS process and foreign ownership, control or influence considerations in the National Industrial Security Program Operating Manual (NISPOM) process.

 - Representing a Middle Eastern shipping company in its acquisition of a U.S. logistics firm with extensive classified government contracts.